krakrukra/PocketAdmin/README.md

 the payload is run whenever you plug the device into a PC.
 But if you press
 and hold this button while inserting the device, it prevents any keystrokes
 from being typed in and makes the device show up as a flash drive.
 It also
-prevents the use of camouflage features like hidden region or fake capacity.
+prevents use of features like hidden region, fake capacity, read-only mode.

 Fully assembled unit has dimensions of 59x18x9mm and weight of 8 grams.
 When opening up the case, be careful no to break the plastic studs near